 Additionally, the Village is a participating partner with DuPage County to provide a broader stormwater management plan to further prevent stormwater pollution.
 DuPage County has a variety of stormwater management practice information on their website.
 Please visit their webpage

 The following is a list of stormwater management tips for fall & winter.

 Fall is a time for football, cooler days and changing leaves.
 However, with the fall season also comes the inevitable need for yard cleanup.

-Start a compost pile or add leaves to an existing one.
+Residents can also help by engaging in composting.
 While the organic debris is not ideal for aquatic life, composted leaves and other organic materials are an excellent resource for fertilizing your garden in the summer months.
 It provides necessary nutrients, while also reducing the need for chemical fertilizers.
 Leaves can be chopped into small pieces using a mulching mower, which will decompose directly on lawns.
-The leaf pieces can also be collected and spread around flowerbeds and shrubs as mulch.
-If recycling leaves in-house is not an option, residents may bring leaves to DuPage Yard Waste (1195 W. Washington St., West Chicago) for a fee.
-To transport, collect leaves in a secure and properly sealed paper bag to ensure they do not blow into storm sewers or streams.
+The leaf pieces can also be collected and spread around flower beds and shrubs as mulch.

 Before fall turns into winter, residents should be mindful of snow removal options.
 Traditional methods include utilizing road salts to melt snow from roads and driveways.
 However, chloride from road salts never fully dissipates when excess salt drains into rivers and rivers, causing harm to aquatic life.